Operation Granby: Royal Air Force

-Within nine days of the invasion of Kuwait on 2 August 1990, 12 Panavia Tornado F3 interceptors from 5 (AC) Squadron and 29 (F) Squadron from RAF Coningsby had arrived in Saudi Arabia, alongside aircraft of the United States Air Force (USAF).
-Later, Jaguar GR1 aircraft from RAF Coltishall, and Tornado GR1s, redeployed from service in RAF Germany deployed to the theatre.
-Buccaneer aircraft from RAF Lossiemouth were also deployed in order to laser designate ground targets for the Tornado and Jaguar.
-This action had the effect of maintaining the confidence of friendly nations, and limiting the potential for further Iraqi expansion.
-When an economic embargo was placed on Iraq, these aircraft also helped maintain it.
-The force of Tornado F3s was expanded to 18, drawn from the three British bases then housing F3s (RAF Leuchars, RAF Leeming, and RAF Coningsby), with 27 air crew and 350 ground personnel.
-They were based at the Royal Saudi Air Force airbase at Dhahran, from where they flew patrols inside the range of Iraqi ground radar systems.
-Before the launch of the operation to liberate Kuwait, they flew over 2000 sorties.
+RAF forces were based at the Royal Saudi Air Force airbase at Dhahran, from where they flew patrols inside the range of Iraqi ground radar systems.
+Before the launch of the operation to liberate Kuwait, they flew over 2,000 sorties.
 Victor tankers based at Jubail Naval Base provided AAR support to all the coalition aircraft.
-Hercules, VC10, and TriStar aircraft supplied both the Royal Air Force and other military endeavours; Nimrod MR.2P aircraft assisted naval operations.
+Hercules, VC10, and TriStar aircraft supplied both the Royal Air Force and other military endeavours.
+Nimrod MR.2P aircraft assisted naval operations.
 At bases in Tabuk, Dhahran, and Muharraq, the RAF deployed Rapier missiles as part of surface-to-air defences.
 In total, around 6,000 RAF personnel were deployed to the Gulf.

 RAF commanders, along with the other partners in the coalition, deemed it necessary to prevent the Iraqi Air Force (IrAF) operating to any significant degree.
 Believed to have around 700 combat aircraft, as well as Scud ballistic missiles and chemical weapons, they could not be left to help support Iraqi ground forces, now entrenched in positions on the border.
 Because of the level of supplies coming from Iraq to forces in Kuwait, it would have been impossible to separate targets merely in Kuwait from an offensive into Iraq.
-Coalition forces outnumbered the IrAF 3-to-1.
+Coalition air forces outnumbered the IrAF 3-to-1.